ScottLogic/blog/_posts/2021-10-15-efficiently-loading-massive-d3-datasets-using-apache-arrow.md

 title: Efficiently loading massive D3 datasets using Apache Arrow
 date: 2021-10-15 00:00:00 Z
 categories:
-- cprice
 - Tech
 author: cprice
 layout: default_post
 image: cprice/assets/arrow/big-data.png
 summary: In a previous blog post, Colin focused on rendering massive numbers of points using D3.
 In this post I'll consider how you can efficiently load that data using Apache Arrow.
 ---

 In a previous blog post, Colin focused on rendering massive numbers of points using D3.
 In this post I'll consider how you can efficiently load that data using Apache Arrow.